-Editors’ note: Nickolas Tang is an activist who has been involved with social movements in Hong Kong, and has documented stories of Hong Kong’s migrant domestic workers.
-They are currently attending postgraduate studies in the UK, where they are involved in labour organising.
+Editors’ note: yehua is an activist who has been involved with social movements in Hong Kong, and has documented stories of Hong Kong’s migrant domestic workers.

 The following are their comprehensive reflections of the 2019 Hong Kong protests, now in their fourth month.
 They carefully reconstruct the movement piece by piece, exploring its underlying motivations and contradictions, describing its accomplishments as well as missteps, while offering constructive suggestions.